flutter/packages/packages/go_router_builder/README.md

 void _tap() => PersonRoute(pid: 'p1').go(context);
 ```

-This, of course, is the whole point of typed routing; the compiler can let us
+This is the point of typed routing: the error is found statically.
-known when we get it wrong.

 ## Query parameters

-Optional parameters indicate query parameters:
+Optional parameters (named or positional) indicate query parameters:

 ```dart
 class LoginRoute extends GoRouteData {